 We realize that the open-ended nature of this project may be daunting for many people, but we want to keep it open-ended to allow you to explore a topic in whatever way you find interesting.
-Several of the TA's will be writing sample articles that we consider to be good guides for quality; feel free to read these to get a feel for our expectations.
+Dan, Luke, Navin, and Glenn will be writing a sample article that we consider to be good guides for quality; feel free to read these to get a feel for our expectations.

 You will be required to comment on at least three posts written by other students.
+Two of these will be randomly assigned to you (TBA) and the third will be your choice.
 You are not expected to perform any additional research for your comments, but should provide some sort of insightful feedback that shows that you have read and (hopefully) understood the author's post.
 Each comment should be at least one paragraph long.

 Each of the staff have also written comments on each other's sample articles that are of appropriate quality.